Tour de France Soundtracks: Composition

-Kitty Empire of The Observer labeled Tour de France Soundtracks as a techno album.
-Unusually for a Kraftwerk album it did not have separate German and international vocal mixes, but was released only in one version, with a mix of French, German, and English.
+Kitty Empire of The Observer labeled Tour de France Soundtracks a techno album.
+Unusually for a Kraftwerk album, it did not have separate German and international vocal mixes, but was released only in one version, with a mix of French, German, and English.
 The lyrics were co-written by Ralf Hütter and Maxime Schmitt, who had previously been manager of the Capitol label at Pathé-Marconi (part of the EMI group, the company that distributed Kraftwerk's music in France) and had been involved with the band since the mid-1970s.

 Promotion and release

 "Tour de France" was released in June 1983 and the album includes a new recording of the song.
 "Tour de France 2003" was released in July 2003 and includes the songs "Tour de France Étape 1", "Tour de France Étape 2" and "Tour de France Étape 3".
 A short jingle was supplied to the television broadcaster Eurosport for use in their coverage of the 2003 Tour de France.
 "Elektro Kardiogramm" was released as a promotional single in October 2003.
 "Aerodynamik" was released as a single in March 2004.
 "Aerodynamik/La Forme Remixes" was released as a remix single on 17 September 2007, including remixes of the songs "Aerodynamik" and "La Forme" by Hot Chip.

 Tour de France Soundtracks took the band on an extensive world tour in 2004.
 On the tour, they performed the music from four laptop computers running sequencing, sampling, and synthesizer software, also controlling and synchronised with large video displays.
 In 2005, Kraftwerk released Minimum-Maximum, with separate audio and video releases featuring songs performed at various venues during the 2004 tour.

 A newly remastered edition of the album with the revised title Tour de France was released by EMI Records, Mute Records, and Astralwerks Records on CD and digital download in October–November 2009, with heavyweight vinyl editions released in November–December 2009.